 Today’s picture is a bit more complicated, but the value exchange is still the same.
 For example, ads are displayed to the users through specialized technology vendors – on behalf of the advertisers.
-Only the most prominent brands have the tools and capabilities to manage this process on their own, but most of them outsource it anyway.
+Only the most prominent brands displaying ads have the tools and capabilities to manage this process on their own, but most of them outsource it anyway.

 In the late 2000s, the industry started using real-time bidding (RTB) technology, allowing inventory exchange in a more automated way than ever before.
 Networks selling traffic transformed into Supply Side Platforms.
 The currency for such transactions – CPM – remains the same.
 The advantage was more tailor-made inventory buying possibilities.
 New roles have been introduced to optimize the exchange process both on the buying and selling sides.